8bitcommit/8bitcommit.github.io/_posts/2025-05-12-Scan_Home_Newtwork.md

 inet 192.168.1.42/24
 ```
 That means your subnet is 192.168.1.0/24.
-Replace the 'subnet' variable to match this.
+Replace the 'Local_Subnet' variable to match this.

 ## The Code